 - Tailored product recommendations

 Personalised direct mail usually boosts engagement, but testing helps you quantify just how much.
+To dive deeper into how to make these lists effective, see our guide on what data enrichment is and why it matters.

 5. Timing and Frequency